2006 Georgia Tech Yellow Jackets football team: ACC Championship Game

 On a day that featured heavy rain and a soggy field, conservative play-calling, the kicking games of Tech and Wake Forest, Wake prevailed by kicking a field goal with 2:55 left on the game clock to go ahead for good 9 to 6 after a long pass completion gave the Deacons good field position.
 Both teams punted a combined 12 times for almost 550 yards.
-There were 6 field goal attempts made, the ony miss coming from Wake's backup field goal kicker.
+There were 6 field goal attempts made, the only miss coming from Wake's backup field goal kicker.
 The Tech defense recorded 4 sacks and held the Demon Deacons under 100 yards rushing.
 Tashard Choice recorded 99 yards rushing, Calvin recorded 117 yards receiving, and Reggie Ball recorded 170 all-purpose yards.
 Also of note, Georgia Tech sported navy blue jerseys for the game, a style not worn since Bill Lewis' 1994 season.